dream-horizon-org/odin-components/redis/local_k8s/FLAVOUR_DIFFERENCES.md

-# Why Local Container and AWS Container Cannot Share Schema
+# Why Local K8s and AWS K8s Cannot Share Schema

 ## TL;DR

-**We cannot symlink `local_container/schema.json` to `aws_container/schema.json`** because they have **environment-specific differences** in defaults, validation rules, and available features.
+**We cannot symlink `local_k8s/schema.json` to `aws_k8s/schema.json`** because they have **environment-specific differences** in defaults, validation rules, and available features.
 While the schema structure is identical, the **values and descriptions** are fundamentally different.

 ## Background